benjaminjkraft/notes/github-patch-workflow.md

 So the author keeps their patch-stack, and the reviewers see only commits!

-TODO after lunch: what happens when the patches are dependent?
+TODO: what happens when the patches are dependent?
 Basically we just do the best we can, according to previous proposals, but it'd be worth working out some of the tricky cases.
+TODO: can we actually do this via merges, such that even stacked commits will work right (and thereby better than the canonical rebase workflow for the same)?